CDC panel debates: Should all school kids get COVID vaccine?

 “I’ve seen plenty of children in this age group that have been seriously ill,” said Dr. Matthew Linam, an infectious disease specialist at Children’s Healthcare of Atlanta.
 “The risk of significant infection is still very real in this population.”

-While COVID-19 causes more serious illness in the old than the young, there have been more than 8,300 hospitalizations of kids ages 5 to 11, about a third requiring intensive care, according to government data.
-The FDA said 146 deaths have been reported in that age group.
+There have been more than 8,300 hospitalizations of kids ages 5 to 11, about a third requiring intensive care, according to government data.
+The CDC has recorded at least 94 deaths in that age group.

 And while the U.S. has seen a recent downturn in COVID-19 cases, experts are worried about another uptick with holiday travel and as winter sends more activity indoors where it’s easier for the coronavirus to spread.